hhas/appleeventbridge/AppleEventBridge/doc-source/4 creating-and-using-static-glues.md

 * Names that begin with '_', 'AEM', or 'AEB' have an underscore appended.

 * Names that match ObjC keywords, `NSObject` methods, or methods already defined on AppleEventBridge's `AEBApplication` and `AEBSpecifier` classes have an underscore appended.
-The reserved method names are: [TO DO]

-AppleEventBridge provides default terminology for standard type classes such as `integer` and `unicodeText`, and standard commands such as `open` and `quit`.
+* AppleEventBridge provides default terminology for standard type classes such as `integer` and `unicodeText`, and standard commands such as `open` and `quit`.
 If an application-defined name matches a built-in name but has a different Apple event code, AppleEventBridge will append an underscore to the application-defined name.